 files) that include the results of model and experimental data validation,

-as part of the curation of X-ray crystallographic entries
+as part of the curation of all entries.

 As these wwPDB validation reports provide an assessment of structure